eclipse-dataspace-protocol-base/DataspaceProtocol/specifications/transfer/transfer.process.protocol.md

 - The `dataAddress` is only provided if the current transfer is a pull transfer and contains a transport-specific endpoint address for obtaining the data.
-The kind of transport is signaled by the `endpointType` property which determines a set of required `endpointProperties` in a profile separate from this specification.
+The kind of transport is signaled by the `endpointType` property which determines a set of required `endpointProperties` in a [=Profile=] separate from this specification.
 - The `endpointProperties` may (among others) contain the following optional values:
   - `authorization` - An opaque authorization token that clients must present when accessing the transport-specific endpoint address.